-Used with care, Security Groups provide an efficient way to assign access to resources on your network.
+Used with care, Active Directory Security Groups provide an efficient way to assign access to resources on your network.
 Using security groups, you can

-- Assign user rights.
-User rights are assigned to security groups to determine what members of that group can do within the scope of a domain (or forest).
+- Assign User Rights.
+User rights are assigned to active directory security groups to determine what members of that group can do within the scope of a domain (or forest).
 User rights are automatically assigned to built-in security groups at the time Active Directory is installed to help administrators define a person’s administrative role in the domain.

-- Assign permissions to resources.
-Permissions are assigned to the security group for a shared resource.
+- Assign Permissions to Resources.
+Permissions are assigned to the security groups in the active directory for a shared resource.
 This is different from user rights because user rights apply across an entire domain versus permissions that are directed to a specific entity.
 Permissions determine who can access the resource and the level of access, such as Full Control or Read-only.
 Some permissions that are given domain objects are automatically assigned to allow various levels of access to built-in security groups, such as the Account Operators group or the Domain Admins group.

 But there are risks here too!